-- The security software detects a malware specimen, PUP, or exploit. - The security software detects a network attack. - · The security software detects indicators of attack. - · The security software detects network attack activity. - There is an attempt to use an unauthorized external device. - The security software reclassifies an unknown item (malware or PUP). - Panda Adaptive Defense 360 detects and blocks an unknown process during classification. - · There is a license status change. - There are installation errors or a computer is unprotected.
+- The security software detects a malware specimen, PUP, or exploit. - The security software detects a network attack. - The security software reclassifies an unknown item (malware or PUP). - Panda Adaptive Defense detects and blocks an unknown process during classification. - There is a license status change. - There are installation errors or a computer is unprotected.